Riot Games: Allegations over gender discrimination and sexual harassment

 A proposed settlement was reached in the class-action suit in August 2019, which would include at least in damages to women that had been employed at Riot Games over the prior five years.
-Representatives of the class indicated that they thought it would lead to change, while Riot said that there were other issues not covered by the suit, and that they also intended to resolve the unacknowledged issues.
+Representatives of the class indicated that they thought it would lead to change, while Riot said that there were other issues not covered by the suit, and that it also intended to resolve the unacknowledged issues.